BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.3.6.
 Summary of the 1st Overview of the Architecture

-Considering the descussions held in the previous sections, the first overview of the architecture would be:
+Considering the discussions held in the previous sections, the first overview of the architecture would be:
 - A web-based (cloud) application supported by a local company server
 - Multi-user model considering the follwing issues: shared data, roles and collaboration
 - A client-Server DB: MySQL